coderefinery/installation/content/index.rst

    :class: warning

-   We are still revising our instructions to make the whole workshop easier.  **We recommend you wait until the week before to start following this page.**
+   We are still revising our instructions to make the whole workshop easier.  **We recommend you wait until the week before the workshop to start following this page.**